NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 <code>.backup.priority_order</code> only recognizes four elements: <code>openldap</code>, <code>database</code>, <code>filesystem</code> and <code>misc</code>.
 Although, they should be self-explanatory, I have to add a comment for <code>misc</code> which is a special item in this list.
 It allows you to run an external script and pass arguments to it.
 After the script is finished, OmniBackup is able to backup a directory or file as its output.
 So, we'll be able to plug extra scripts to OmniBackup.
 We will discuss this later.

 In the above example, OmniBackup backups in this order: OpenLDAP, databases, filesystem and finally other customized backups.
-You can change the order by swapping the their order of appearance.
-If you want for example avoid backing up, filesystem, you should remove it from list.
+You can change the order by swapping their order of appearance.
+If you want for example avoid backing up, filesystem, you should remove it from this list.
 Otherwise, OmniBackup looks for its configuration.

 Let's consider an example if I need to only backup first database and then filesystem: